anany057/OutcomeMappingTool/README.md

 ---

-We hope this tool helps streamline your CO-PO mapping processes and enhances your educational assessments.
-For any questions or support, please contact us or open an issue in this repository.
+I hope this tool helps streamline your CO-PO mapping processes and enhances your educational assessments.
+For any questions or support, please contact me or open an issue in this repository.
 Thank you for using the Outcome Mapping Tool!